Australia's First English Willow Plantation

-Described as dashing at the wicket and even smarter in the field at slip or at cover, MacLaren judged the flight of the ball unerringly, while boundary after boundary was saved by the manner in which he picked up the fastest cut, snick, or drive with either hand.
+Famous Cricket writer Neville Cardus described MacLaren as dashing at the wicket and even smarter in the field at slip or at cover, judging the flight of the ball unerringly, while boundary after boundary was saved by the manner in which he picked up the fastest cut, snick, or drive with either hand.

+Manchester in 1871 he was 19 and still at Harrow School when first selected by Lancashire to play Somerset where he scored a century on debut.
 By the year 1895 Mr. MacLaren had wooed his bride Maud and was playing the best cricket of his life.
-He had scored his maiden Test century at Melbourne; had been named captain of Lancashire; scored a world record 424 runs and was voted Wisden Cricketer of the Year.
+He had scored his maiden Test century at Melbourne; had been named captain of Lancashire; had scored a world record 424 runs and was voted Wisden Cricketer of the Year.